Mathematics

 Prerequisite(s): MATH 210.

-Solve first and higher order (linear and non-linear) differential equations with applications.
-Existence and uniqueness of the solution for constant or variable coefficient homogeneous and nonhomogeneous differential equations of first and higher order.
-Use linear algebra techniques to solve systems of linear differential equations and their applications.
-Solve initial valued problems of 2nd and higher order differential equations using the method of Laplace Transforms.
-Approximate the solution to variable coefficient (nonCauchy-Euler) differential equations using power series.
+Solve first and higher-order, linear and non-linear, differential equations with applications.
+Use the Existence and Uniqueness Theorem on differential equations with constant or variable coefficients, homogeneous or nonhomogeneous, whose order is second or higher.
+Apply linear algebra techniques to solve systems of linear differential equations and their applications.
+Use the method of Laplace Transforms to solve initial valued problems of 2nd and higher-order differential equations with constant or polynomial coefficients. using the method of Laplace Transforms.
+Estimate the solution to variable coefficient differential equations by using power series.

 MATH 212